triestpa/Police-Analysis-Python/README.md

 ## 5 - What next?

-Do these results imply that all police officers are overtly racist?  **No.**
+Do these results imply that police officers are overtly racist?  **No.**

 Do they show that Black and Hispanic drivers are searched much more frequently than white drivers, often with a lower standard of evidence?  **Yes.**